 Consider these safety tips to take your parenting game to the next level:

 - Eliminate home hazards.
 Childproofing your home is more than just covering electric outlets and installing cabinet latches.
-Nearly 9 million children are treated for unintentional injuries in hospital emergency departments each year.
-For families that move a lot, it can be tough to remember just how many things pose a danger to children.
+Nearly nine million children are treated for unintentional injuries in hospital emergency departments each year.
+For families who move a lot, it can be tough to remember just how many things pose a danger to children.
 The most common hazards include:

-- Unsecured weapons – Every day, 20 children in the U.S. are hospitalized for gun-related injuries.
-Keep your weapons in a gun safe and store ammunition separately.
+- Unsecured firearms – Every day, approximately 20 children in the U.S. are hospitalized for gun-related injuries.
+Keep firearms in a gun safe and store ammunition separately.

 - Medications, vitamins, personal care products and household cleaners – Most poisonings occur when parents or caregivers are home but are not paying attention.
 Keep potential poisons out of reach.